Overview - updated January 2026

 Plate 4: Path running along Breakwater Parade adjacent to a sea wall

 After about 700m the road start to bend left and ahead of you is a lookout/viewing platform (Plate 5).
 This will give you a view of the mouth of the Peel-Harvey Estuary (Plate 6).
+This is where the short-cut start, but I will describe the full walk.

 Plate 5: Lookout/viewing platform from Breakwater Parade